Breadcrumb

 - Wash your hands before you collect the urine.

-- Clean the area around your genitals.
+- Clean the area around your penis or vagina.

 - Start to urinate into the toilet or urinal.
-Women should keep holding apart the folds of skin around the vagina while they urinate.

 - Finish urinating into the toilet or urinal.

 Collecting a urine sample from a small child or baby may be done by using a special plastic bag with tape around its opening (a U bag).
 The bag is attached around the child's genitals until he or she urinates (usually within an hour).
 Then the bag is carefully removed.
 To collect a urine sample from a very sick baby, a doctor may insert a needle through the baby's belly directly into the bladder.
-(This is called suprapubic tap).
+(This is called a suprapubic tap.)

 How It Feels